oneexists/oneexists.github.io/_posts/2023-01-06-bookshelf-project.md

 ### Functional

 - RESTful API with JWT web token authentication
-- login/logout and account registration
+- Login/logout and account registration
-    - username length of 3-100 characters
+    - Username length of 3-100 characters
-    - password validation: 8 character length with at least one letter, one digit and one special character
+    - Password validation: 8 character length with at least one letter, one digit and one special character
-- add, edit and delete books
+- Add, edit and delete books
-- add and edit a book's reading activity
+- Add, edit and delete a book's reading activity

 ### Non-Functional

-- user interface
+#### User Interface

     - React front-end interface
     - Bootstrap/CSS styling
     - utilize a card layout for books on bookshelf

-- user experience
+#### User Experience

     - follow [WAI-ARIA specification](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics)
       to increase accessibility
       - allows for screen reader and keyboard navigation